neilg63/dynamic-token/README.md

 This is an alpha release and will accompany Node JS and Web versions of the same utility.

 Version 1.4
 - The min length of unencoded UUIDs is 24.
-Most systems use either 24 or 32.
-Will now automatically remove "-" from UUIDs before encoding and validation.
+Most systems use either 24 or 32 with optional hyphens as separators.
+- The encoder now strips hyphens from UUIDs, leaving only the hexademical characters available for validation.
+- The crate *encode_base64* and *decode_base64* publicly available.
+These are wrappers for *base64::engine::general_purpose::STANDARD.encode(&str)* and its sibling function *decode*.